alh1m1k/WebKeyboard-for-StarCitizen/README.md

 `longtap`   - toggle state without activation <br/>
 `doubletap` - not used, in order to remove the activation delay <br/>

-There are exception from rule, control type "memo" it reacts differently:<br/>
+There are exception from rule, the control type "memo" it reacts differently:<br/>
 `tap`       - activate <br/>
 `longtap`   - clear <br/>
 `doubletap`/`twofingertap` - set, override <br/>

 The secondary control element is widget.
 This is canvas graphical element that supports multi-touch as it can handle more than one internal-control element.
-To interact with widget you must touch internal-control head and move to place with desired value.
-Value will be sync between all widget that bind to same virtual joystick axis across all client.
+To interact with widget you must touch internal-control head and move to place with desired value inside internal-control boundaries.
+Value will be sync between all widget that bind to same virtual joystick axis across all clients.

 There are exception from rule, control type "shields" it reacts differently:<br/>
 This is legacy widget and subject to change.